-Implementation date requested: March 17, 2020
+Implementation date requested: July 1, 2022

-Time period requested: December 2020
+Time period requested: August 31, 2022

-11. Proposed monitoring and review procedures: Each SSO sponsor is monitored during the regular administrative review process or through desktop review if not scheduled for an SSO review this school year.
+11. Proposed monitoring and review procedures: Each SSO sponsor is monitored during the regular administrative review process.

 12. Proposed reporting requirements (include type of data and due date(s) to FNS): Meals served under the waiver will be claimed via SSO meals and reported monthly and quarterly via FNS 10, 543, and 777 reports.
-If the waiver is implemented, the following quantitative data will be collected: number of SFAs utilizing the waiver, number of sites that serve meals due to COVID-19 school closures in areas not usually qualified by area eligibility guidelines, and meals served by each sponsor.
+If the waiver is implemented, the following quantitative data will be collected: number of SFAs utilizing the waiver, number of sites that serve meals in areas not usually qualified by area eligibility guidelines, and meals served by each sponsor.
 Qualitative data regarding waiver implementation will also be collected including impact on services, including providing nutritious meals, to recipients/participants.